Hyperpop: Late 2010s–2020s: First wave

 During the pandemic, Los Angeles-based virtual "hyperpop raves", simply entitled "Subculture", gained prominence through six-hour long "Zoom parties", welcoming over 1,000 guests at its peak and later hosting raves in cities across the United States after the end of the COVID-19 lockdowns.
 In 2023, the raves gained attention from Rolling Stone for its mix of PC Music artists and others under the hyperpop umbrella, including rap-influenced artists from SoundCloud, as well as its significant LGBTQ inclusion, with the raves operating as useful networking events.
-Subculture organisers Gannon Baxter and Tyler Shepherd expressed mixed feelings about their use of the term "hyperpop", but Shepherd stated that it was "just a tool to quickly convey what realm of music we’re talking about".
+Subculture organizers Gannon Baxter and Tyler Shepherd expressed mixed feelings about their use of the term "hyperpop", but Shepherd stated that it was "just a tool to quickly convey what realm of music we're talking about".
+In June 2023, PC Music announced that the label would no longer be releasing any new music, instead focusing on archival projects and special reissues.